Simply-Love/Simply-Love-SM5/README.md

 ---

 ## FAQ

-#### Why are my high scores ranking out of order?
-You need to set `PercentageScoring=1` in your Preferences.ini file.
-Please note that you must quit StepMania before opening and editing Preferences.ini.

-Your existing scores will remain ranked out of order, but all scores going forward after making this change will be ranked correctly.

-#### Where is my Preferences.ini file?
-See the [Manually Changing Preferences](https://github.com/stepmania/stepmania/wiki/Manually-Changing-Preferences) page on StepMania's GitHub Wiki.

 #### How can I get more songs to show up in Casual Mode?
 Please refer to the [Casual Mode README](./Other/CasualMode-README.md).